laurentganne/ystia-heappe/doc/using_ystia.md

 ![workflowInProgress](images/16WorkflowInProgress.PNG)

 To view logs, you can click on tab **Logs** on the left hand side.
-For example here, logs from the **ReportComponent print_usage** printin resources usage of the job :
+For example here, logs from the **ReportComponent print_usage** printing resources usage of the job :

 ![Logs](images/17WorkflowLogs.PNG)